The Evolution of the Mocktail

 The other week, while indulging in local Parisian cuisine paired with Beaujolais, I kept noticing something on cocktail menus (in and of themselves a fairly recent development in France) that I’ve not seen in other visits: non-alcoholic drinks.

 In my 12 years of writing about wine and cocktails, the parade of press releases touting the healthiest of alcoholic beverages—red wine, agave-based spirits, beet gin fizzes—has been relentless and flat out silly.
 If we’re honest with ourselves, alcohol and its usual partner, a hit of sugar, aren’t all that great for our bodies.
-And while that might not prevent most of us from moderate consumption (especially around the holidays), the New Year presents a good moment to be a bit more conscientious about what we're drinking as we form fitness goals for 2018.
+And while that might not prevent most of us from moderate consumption (especially around the holidays), the New Year presents a good moment to be a bit more conscientious about what we're drinking as we form fitness goals for next year.

 And now more than ever bartenders are embracing, and even emphasizing, cocktails with lower ABVs.
 Spritzes and aperitif-style drinks, with wine, sherry, and vermouth as bases and higher-octane spirits playing a minor role (if any at all) are taking up more real estate on drinks menus, like at Nitecap in New York City.
 There's a noticeable stepping back from the more spirituous Prohibition-era cocktails such as the old fashioned and martinis.
 One of my favorite bartenders, Zac Overman of L’Oursin in Seattle, built his entire menu around this lighter style of drinks, manifesting itself in the Marguerite, a French-inspired take on the margarita, where the tequila plays second fiddle to grapefruit liqueur, lime, and sparkling rosé.